-- · Observed and projected trends of climate variation in Chennai, including temperature and rainfall - The effects of rising temperatures on rail infrastructure, such as deformation and misalignment - · Stability and erosion - Costs for climate change adaptation strategies, including flood gates for underground stations to guard against sea level rise and flooding from the Adyar River.
+Costs for climate change adaptation strategies, including flood gates for underground stations to guard against sea level rise and flooding by Adyar River.

-In the case of Chennai Metro, identification of risks and the long-term strategy for resilience and sustainability of the metro infrastructure have proven valuable to date.
-For example, when Cyclone Michaung struck in 2023, metro passengers in Chennai faced difficulties reaching metro stations due to waterlogged roads and flooded parking lots.
+In case of Chennai Metro, identification of risks on the rails and the long-term strategy for resilience and sustainability of the metro infrastructure have proven valuable to date.
+For example, when Cyclone Michaung struck in 2023, metro passengers in Chennai faced difficulties reaching metro stations due towaterlogged roads and flooded parking lots30.
 Learning from this experience and the CRVA, the Chennai Metro Rail Limited (CMRL) has been able to implement the following measures:

-- Inform maintenance and governance of operational metro corridors 1 and 2 from Phase 1. - Assist in integrating disaster resilience into the planning and implementation of operations for Phase 2 (Corridors 3, 4 and Balance C5) of the metro system.
-This includes the elevation of the alignment of the corridor to adapt to flooding risks, a greater number of pits for rainwater harvesting, increased drainage, and further installation of flood gates. - Implementing rainwater harvesting system that collects and channels runoff, protecting assets around metro stations and viaducts, thereby reducing the chances of flooding in these areas.
-14 - Notably, this step reflects a commitment to systemic resilience, beyond the duties of CMRL.
+- Inform maintenance and governance of operational metro corridors 1 and 2 from Phase 1. - Assist in integrating disaster resilience into the planning and implementation of operations for Phase 2 (corridors 3, 4 and Balance C531) of the metro system.
+This includes the elevation of the alignment of the corridor to adapt to flooding risks, a greater number of pits for rainwater harvesting, increased drainage,32 and further installation of flood gates33. - Implementing rainwater harvesting system that collects and channels runoff, protecting assets around metro stations and viaducts, thereby reducing the chances of floodingin these areas34. - Notably, this step reflects a commitment to systemic resilience, beyond the duties of CMRL.
 It recognizes the growing importance of mainstreaming disaster resilience for other hazards affecting the Chennai Metro, such as earthquakes (Chennai lies in Seismic Zone 3, moderate risk).
-Seismic designs have been integrated for Corridor Balance C5, and an evacuation plan has been introduced for Chennai Metro services.
+Seismic designs have been integrated for Corridor Balance C5, and an evacuation plan has been introduced for Chennai Metro services35.

-The process of mainstreaming disaster resilience of infrastructure in the metro systems of Delhi and Chennai has provided many lessons to engineers and policymakers.
-They include:
+The process of mainstreaming disaster resilience of infrastructure in the metro systems of Delhi and Chennai provided many lessons to engineers and policymakers.
+The lessons are as follows:

 - Moving a step forward from existing standards and codes was seen as an important step in embedding resilience.
 This was crucial, specifically in the case of Delhi Metro, where the seismic codes for bridges were outdated and irrelevant.
 This issue was mitigated by a vulnerability assessment and risk analysis through which the seismic risk was addressed. - Risk-informed planning by conducting CRVAs was beneficial for Chennai Metro's further construction initiatives.
-For example, the identification and costing of climate change adaptation measures, such as the installation of flood gates at underground stations, as conducted in the Asian Development Bank's CRVA in 2022 for Phase 2 (Corridors 3 and 4), proved to be a reference point for the Chennai Metro Rail Limited (CMRL) in 2024. - Training and capacity building of engineering professionals was needed to implement these new structural interventions.

-A strong partnership with the project's Japanese counterparts from the beginning resulted in a culture of professionalism in the DMRC, and engineers were trained in new technologies to address this challenge.
+For example, the identification and costing of climate change adaptation measures, such as the installation of flood gates at underground stations, as conducted in the Asian Development Bank's CRVA in 2022 for Phase 2 (Corridors 3 and 4), proved to bea reference point for the Chennai Metro Rail Limited (CMRL) in 202436. - Training and capacity building of engineering professionals was needed to implement these new structural interventions.
+A strong partnership with the project's Japanese counterparts from the beginning resulted in a culture of professionalism in the DMRC, and engineers were trained in new technologies to address this challenge. - Challenges were transformed into opportunities through project design, institutional setup, and stakeholder engagement37.
+To conduct certain tasks, such as excavation of the ground and shifting of water pipes, DMRC carried out these tasks itself after experiencing a few delays. - Delhi Metro helped shape and scale the construction of metro rail projects across the country as part of the Indian Metro Rail Organizations' Society (i-Metro), which promotes a forum for knowledge exchange, setting best practices and benchmarks, innovation in urban transportation, capacity development, and international cooperation with research institutions and other metro organizations38.